Skip to main content

 Auto-caption (Layer):

-“Cheerful man with blond hair, wearing a bright pink suit, yellow accents, and glasses, holding a blue box with yellow items; standing pose with a wide smile, 3D cartoon style, full body shot.”
+“girl with blue hair, wearing a T-shirt and a blue jean suit, standing pose with a wide smile, 3D cartoon style, full body shot.”

 LLM-enhanced caption: